ECS40Davis/P4/README.md

 Outline:
 - Main function:
- - initialize: create a plane function
+ - initialize: create an array of 10 planes
- - initialize: readPlanes (initialize 10 elements in the array)
+ - call: readPlanes() track the number of planes in array
 - Run function:
  - call: displayPlaneInformation()
  - call: addPlaneInformation()